Alec-Shay/true-blame/README.md

 - `-r <start-commit> <end-commit>` : search in reverse
    - *start-commit* : HEAD by default
    - *end-commit* : HEAD by default

+- `-ic` : ignore case when searching
+   - False by default

 - `-q` : only print the result
    - False by default